St Andrew's College, Christchurch: History

-The school began in a humble fashion with 19 boys and four teachers, driven by the determination of the Reverend Thompson, whose driving ambition was to 'educate the sons of the Presbyterian and Scottish community of Canterbury.'

-During the 1980s, girls entered St Andrew’s in the Preparatory School, and in 1991, Rector, Dr John Rentoul, and the Board of Governors made the decision to allow girls to enrol in the Secondary School.
-The College is now fully co-educational in all year levels.

-On 31 October 2008, the students and teachers of St Andrew's College set a world record for the largest school mass dance with a recital of the YMCA.

-The 22 February 2011 Christchurch earthquake severely damaged the College's Memorial Chapel and forced the temporary closure of the arts block and Strowan House, which both sustained some structural damage.
-The boarding houses also sustained damage, leading to boarders being temporarily relocated for two years.
-Most of the school's other buildings were relatively undamaged, and the arts block and Strowan House have since been repaired and strengthened.
+The 2011 Christchurch earthquake damaged a number of buildings, including the Memorial Chapel, and forced the temporary closure of the Arts Block and Strowan House.
+Damage to boarding facilities led to boarders being relocated while repairs and strengthening work were completed.

-The renovated and strengthened Preparatory School was officially reopened by the then Governor-General, the Right Hon.
-Sir Jerry Mataparae, in February 2012.
+The renovated and strengthened Preparatory School was officially reopened by the Governor-General, Sir Jerry MateparaeIn February 2012.

-The old MacGibbon and Thompson boarding houses were demolished, and Rutherford House was repaired and renamed MacGibbon.
-In March 2013, the new boarding houses, Rutherford (Senior Boys' boarding, Years 11–13) and Thompson (Girls' boarding Years 9–13) were formally opened by the Right Honourable John Key, the then Prime Minister of New Zealand.
+As part of the post-earthquake redevelopment, the old MacGibbon and Thompson boarding houses were demolished.
+In March 2013, new boarding houses – Rutherford (Senior boys, Years 11–13) and Thompson (girls, Years 9–13) – were formally opened by the Right Honourable John Key, Prime Minister of New Zealand.

-In late 2014, the Old Rutherford/Erwin house was demolished to make room for a second gym, Gym 2.
-New hockey and netball courts and an upgrade to the rugby field were completed.

-A new Centennial Chapel was built and opened in 2016, incorporating design features from the original Memorial Chapel, which was officially decommissioned in October 2013.
-The Askin Pipe Band Centre was also rebuilt and reopened in 2016.

-In 2018, The Green Library and Innovation Centre was opened in the Secondary School campus.
+Further facilities work followed.
+In 2014 the old Rutherford/Erwin house was demolished to make way for a second gym, and new hockey and netball courts were completed alongside an upgrade of the rugby field.
+In 2016 a new Centennial Chapel was opened, incorporating design elements from the original Memorial Chapel, which was officially decommissioned in October 2013.
+The Askin Pipe Band Centre was also rebuilt and reopened.
+The Green Library and Innovation Centre opened in 2018.

-In 2020, students of the school reported that a teacher tore down posters and verbally abused them for promoting the Black Lives Matter movement.
-The school conducted an investigation but did not publish the outcome.

-The StACFit Fitness Centre build commenced in December 2019 and was completed for the start of the 2021 academic year.
+Construction of the StACFit Fitness Centre began in December 2019 and was completed for the start of the 2021 academic year.
 It replaced the old fitness centre and is used by sports team, curriculum classes, and special programmes.

-In February 2025 it was reported that a student had been suspended after an 'incident' on a year 6 school camp.

-Plans
+In 2024, the College completed Ngā Toi Performing Arts Centre, replacing the previous theatre.

+Ngā Toi Performing Arts Centre

-In 2024, Ngā Toi Performing Arts Centre was completed.
-The building, which replaced the old Theatre, includes the Gough Family Theatre, along with a number of ballet, dance, drama and performing arts studios, a technical AV room, and the Old Collegians Foyer.
+Ngā Toi Performing Arts Centre was completed in 2024, replacing the previous theatre at St Andrew's College.
+Ngā Toi comprises the 266-seat Gough Family Theatre, along with a number of ballet, dance, drama and performing arts studios, technical AV room, Old Collegians Foyer, and a cafeteria.